 December 6, 2017 - Erika Donalds files articles of incorporation for Optima Foundation a classical charter school management company.
 Optima charges 10-12% of total revenues from charter schools for their services.
 Per Optima Foundation’s website, “Optima’s goal is the successful launch of Hillsdale College Barney Charter School Initiative classical academies and other schools of excellence across the state of Florida.”

-June 13, 2018 - Two weeks after learning that his children (non-MCA students) would not be legally allowed to participate in MCA sports, Joe Baird files this complaint with the FDOE alleging financial mismanagement and bullying by Principal David Hull where he, “knowingly and willfully created an environment… where fraud can occur without detection.”
+June 7, 2018 - The day after his telephone call with Erika Donalds and two weeks after learning that his children (non-MCA students) would not be legally allowed to participate in MCA sports, Joe Baird files this complaint with the FDOE alleging financial mismanagement and bullying by Principal David Hull where he, “knowingly and willfully created an environment… where fraud can occur without detection.”
 Joe Baird specifically named Kelly Lichter and Laura Miller in his compliant as accomplices to David Hull’s alleged financial mismanagement and bullying.
 Interestingly, contained in the introductory summary of Joe Baird’s complaint was the following statement… “I had no evidence of actual fraud being committed.”
 In the complaint’s opening two paragraphs, Joe Baird oddly goes out his way to exonerate Byron Donalds and Erika Donalds from any wrongdoing during their association with MCA.

 October 15, 2018 - Byron and Erika Donalds corroborate Joe Baird’s allegations of financial mismanagement and abuse of children in Naples Daily News article.
 These emails (obtained through a public records request from CCPS) shed light on the truth behind the Donalds dealings with MCA staff regarding their children.